Ramijul/8086-Assembly-Code/README.md

-# 8086-right-triangle-detector
+# 8086-Assembly-Code
-Detect if the three user provided lengths make a right angled triangle, using 8086 assembly language.
+Examples of 8086 Assembly Language